out-of-cheese-error/the-way/README.md

   the-way cmd $line
 end
 ```

-You'll usually want different parameters each time you need a shell command: save variables in a shell snippet as `<param>` or `<param=default_value>` and
+(todo: add fish cmdsearch)

-every time you select it (with `search` or `cp`), you can interactively fill them in (or keep the defaults).
+You'll usually want different parameters each time you need a shell command: save variables in a shell snippet as `<param>` or `<param=default_value>` and every time you select it you can interactively fill them in (or keep the defaults).
 Parameters can appear more than once,
 just use the same name and write in the default the first time it's used.

 Here's another self-referential example that saves a shell command to add new language syntaxes: